 - Use PLR content as a starting point and make it your own

 - Recycle your existing content by creating multiple pins for the same post.
-You don’t have to write more but you can create more traction with what you already have (Pinterest likes new images too)
+You don’t have to write more but you can create more traction with what you already have.

-My Top 3 Tools For Creating More Content
+My Top 3 Tools to Create and Repurpose Your Content Fast

 Who doesn’t love tools!
 Especially tools that make creating even easier.
 Here are my top three tools for creating content.

-Recurpost is one of my favorite tools to recycle your repurposed content for social media (besides Tailwind, of course).
-Recurpost reposts your content to Facebook, Linkedin, Instagram, and Twitter based on the schedule you decide.
+SocialBee is one of my favorite tools to recycle your repurposed content for social media.
+SocialBee reposts your content to Facebook, Linkedin, Instagram, and Twitter based on the schedule you decide.
 I primarily use it for Facebook to post content on my Facebook business page.
 Once you have your social media content written, use this tool to put your content distribution on autopilot.

 Need more ideas on how to create content fast?
 I asked these 10 experts to share their best tips for how they create their own content quickly and efficiently.